gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgbakingclient.md

 Once _Prepare project_ is finished by clicking _Finish_ button, you can come back to main baking client window, and click _Create Grasps for project_ to upload your package to the Gleechi Cloud baking server and trigger a bake.
 A window will appear to inform you about the process.
 Expect about 1-2 minutes for a common bake.

-After finishing, the grasp baking .db file will be downloaded into your project folder.
+Once baking is complete, the grasp baking .db file will be downloaded into your project folder.
-Now you can directly play the project and enjoy natural looking grasps dynamically synthesized on your objects.
+Now you can directly play the project and enjoy natural looking grasps dynamically generated on your objects.